Grants for Women Owned Businesses

 Ms. Foundation Grants

-Ms. Foundation Grants are explicitly focused on women-led organizations that successfully address reproductive health issues, including affordable child care with living-wage jobs and fighting gender-based violence.
+Ms. Foundation Grants are focused on women-led organizations that successfully address reproductive health issues, including affordable child care with living-wage jobs and fighting gender-based violence.

 More small business grants for women-owned businesses are becoming available every year.
 The options listed above should give you a place to start.
-Before applying, research the eligibility requirements, and submit your application on time.
-If grants don’t work out or you need additional funding, explore your other funding options like a small business loan.
+Before applying, research the eligibility requirements and submit your application on time.
+If grants don’t work out or you need additional funding, explore your other funding options, like a small business loan.